 For most DC-coupled off-grid systems it really comes down to four main components – solar panels, charger controller, inverter and the battery bank.
 There is a lot more that can go into a solar system setup, but those are the four main pieces that will be discussed in this article.

-Pole Mount (Mounting the solar array on pole secured in the ground by concrete)
+- Pole Mount - Mounting the solar array on pole secured in the ground by concrete

-Ground Mount (Mounting the solar array on concrete piers closer to the ground for stability)
+- Ground Mount - Mounting the solar array on concrete piers closer to the ground for stability

 The charge controller is the device that manages the flow of energy from the solar panels to the battery.
-Charge controllers make sure batteries are charged properly and are not overcharged which is important for the longevity of the battery bank.
+Charge controllers make sure batteries are charged properly and are not overcharged, which is important for the longevity of the battery bank.
 There are two main types of charge controllers, MPPT (Maximum Power Point Tracking) and PWM (Pulse Width Modulation).

 The next component in an off-grid solar system design would be an inverter.
 In nearly all off-grid solar systems, the inverter is a battery-based inverter.
-The inverter’s purpose is to take DC power that is stored in the battery bank and converting it to usable AC power and sending it to your loads so it can be used in the same manner as plugging into an AC outlet in a home.
-Inverters come in different sizes which can accommodate smaller loads or larger loads depending on the off-grid loads required.
+The inverter’s purpose is to take DC power that is stored in the battery bank and convert it to usable AC power and send it to your loads so it can be used in the same manner as plugging into an AC outlet in a home.
+Inverters come in varied sizes which can accommodate smaller loads or larger loads depending on the off-grid loads required.
 Another consideration is making sure the inverter can handle all the loads running simultaneously in the system.

 Learning how to calculate the system loads for a specific system will allow our team to design a system that can handle all the loads required.

-Another important fact is that the inverter needs to match “voltage-wise” with the system in which it is being used.
+Another important fact is that the inverter needs to match “voltage-wise” the system in which it is being used.
 For instance, a 12-volt inverter cannot be used with a 24-volt battery bank – it must be used with a 12-volt battery bank.
 Unlike charge controllers, the voltage on an inverter cannot be changed as it is fixed and must be matched with the battery voltage of the system.

 This is important because this allows the system to use an external power source such as a gas generator to power the system loads and stops drawing power from the battery bank.
 Once the system loads are satisfied the excess power that is being input into the system from the external power source is then being used to charge the battery bank.
 Going with an inverter charger allows redundancy in the system which is needed if there a several cloudy days and the solar array cannot provide enough power to charge the battery bank.

 The last main component in the solar system is the battery bank, which is one of the most important considerations and the most expensive.
-In the solar power industry, there are two main battery chemistries – lead acid and lithium.
+In the solar power industry, there are two common battery chemistries – lead acid and lithium.

 There are many critical decisions that need to be made when considering the component makeup of an off-grid solar system design.
 If you need help in making these decisions for your off-grid solar system, contact one of our solar sales engineers by calling (800) 383-0195 or email us at email@example.com.